-A motion needs to be made to approve the prepayment of monthly bills and discounted invoices for the year 2018.
+A motion was made by Supervisor Bettez to approve the prepayment of monthly bills and discounted invoices for the year 2018.
 The bookkeeper is authorized to issue the following purchase orders (see schedule C) on a monthly basis to the respective departments without having the Supervisor approve the request.
 All other purchase order requests will still be issued only when the Comptroller approves them.
+Seconded by Councilman Irwin, all aye votes cast, motion carried.